Counseling Degrees and Programs in Missouri

 Southeast Missouri State University

 At Southeast Missouri State University (SEMO), prospective counselors can complete CACREP-accredited Master of Arts (MA) degrees in Mental Health Counseling and School Counseling.
 In the MA in Mental Health Counseling degree, students complete 60 credits including courses such as Social and Cultural Aspects of Counseling and Mental Health Systems and Prevention.
 The MA in Mental Health Counseling meets state coursework requirements for Licensed Professional Counselor (LPC) licensure in Missouri.
-Students in the MA in School Counseling complete 54 credits, including 150 hours of practicum and 600 hours of supervised internship; although additional coursework in teaching theory and methods is required for students who are not certified teachers.
+Students in the MA in School Counseling complete 60 credits, including 150 hours of practicum and 600 hours of a supervised internship; although additional coursework is required for students who are not certified teachers.
 The program meets state requirements to become a K-12 school counselor.

 University of Central Missouri

 The University of Central Missouri (UCM) offers CACREP-accredited Master of Science (MS) degrees in Clinical Mental Health Counseling and School Counseling at the Lee’s Summit and Warrensburg campuses.
 The MS in Clinical Mental Health Counseling is a 60-credit degree focused on mental health, wellness, and personal development skills and meets Missouri’s educational requirements to become a Licensed Professional Counselor (LPC).
 The MS in School Counseling offers Elementary School Counseling or Secondary School Counseling tracks comprised of 54 credits.
-Upon completion of the degree program, graduates will meet state requirements to become a school counselor in either elementary or secondary school settings in Missouri.
-UCM also offers an Educational Specialist (Ed.S.) in Human Services with Professional Counseling and School Counseling tracks that build on the skills of master’s-level counseling degrees.
+Upon completion of the degree program, graduates will meet state requirements to become school counselors in either elementary or secondary school settings in Missouri.
+Students may be required to pursue additional coursework if they do not already hold a teaching certificate or undergraduate degree in education.
+UCM also offers a Professional Leadership Education Specialist (Ed.S.) program in Counseling with Clinical Mental Health Counseling and School Counseling tracks that build on the skills of master’s-level counseling degrees.

 Online and Hybrid Programs